 The First Year Allowance and Annual Investment Allowance are available and they have been so for several recent years.
 As a result, most limited company contractors and small business owners can claim 100% CA against the computer and office-type equipment in the year they buy these.

-Please note, there is now a new allowance available from 1 April 2021 until 31 March 2023.
+There was a new allowance available from 1 April 2021 until 31 March 2023.
 Notably, the Super Deduction is a 130% first-year allowance and we claim this in the year of asset purchase.
 What’s more, this will only apply to new assets, second-hand assets do not qualify.

 Capital allowances on company cars are a little more complex, and the rates which we can use are as follows: